← Back to Blog

 Teaching Methods6 min read

-Cornell Notes -- Divide the page into three sections: a narrow left column for cue questions, a wide right column for notes, and a summary section at the bottom.
-During class, write notes in the right column.
-After class, generate questions in the left column and write a summary at the bottom.
+Cornell notes: Divide the page into a narrow left column (cues/questions), wide right column (notes), and bottom section (summary).
+During class, take notes in the right column.
+After class, generate questions in the left column that the notes answer.
+At the bottom, write a one-sentence summary of the page.
+The cue column transforms notes into a study tool; the summary forces synthesis.
+Excellent for lecture and reading notes.

 Put this method into practice today